 The city sits near the shores of Lake Onondaga, within 20 miles of the scenic Finger Lakes region.
 Syracuse mixes a small-town feel with big-city attractions that include a symphony orchestra, an opera company, professional and college sports teams, museums and art galleries, not to mention a vibrant nightlife.

 Planning a summer trip?
 Don't miss the Great New York State Fair at the Empire Expo Center or exploring the scenic waterfalls and gorges of the area’s state parks.
 Traveling in winter?
 A bountiful snowfall provides mountains to do from snowmobiling to skiing.

 Whether you are planning a bachelor party or a corporate event, US Coachways makes travel plans and bus trips a breeze.
-Our extensive fleet can accommodate both large and small groups easily and our bus rental rates are extremely affordable.
+We can accommodate both large and small groups easily with bus rental rates that are extremely affordable.
 Our account specialist enjoy helping community groups, church groups, schools and teams plan the perfect trip.

 We offer bus charter rentals with private drivers to locations throughout New York state, including Albany, New York City and the Buffalo.
 It’s never been easier to reserve a bus charter.
 Give us your literary and we’ll get to work.